MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctreectrl-class.md

 ### <a name="example"></a>Örnek

-Onay kutularını kullanmak için, ağaç denetimini doldurmadan önce TVS_CHECKBOXES ayarlayın.
+CheckBox 'ları kullanmak için ağaç denetimini doldurmadan önce TVS_CHECKBOXES ayarlayın.

 [!code-cpp[NVC_MFC_CTreeCtrl#30](../../mfc/reference/codesnippet/cpp/ctreectrl-class_35.cpp)]

-## <a name="ctreectrlsetextendedstyle"></a><a name="setextendedstyle"></a>CTreeCtrl::SetExtendedStyle
+## <a name="ctreectrlsetextendedstyle"></a><a name="setextendedstyle"></a> Ctreecl:: Sebir Dedstyle

-Geçerli ağaç görünümü denetimi için genişletilmiş stilleri ayarlar.
+Geçerli ağaç görünümü denetimi için Genişletilmiş stilleri ayarlar.

 ```
 DWORD SetExtendedStyle(